Johannes-Flachberger/security-notes/3 Tools/shells/freerdp3.md

 | `/cert:ignore`                          | skip certificate validation                                                                     |
 | `/scale:<scaling>`                      | set scaling factor, 180 works well on hiDPI screens                                             |
 | `+drive:<remote_folder>,<local_folder>` | share a folder with the target using - remote folder will be available in `Network -> tsclient` |

+> [!Hint] The error messages if authentication fails can be quite cryptic.